Joe Biden Could Use Donald Trump’s ‘Favorite Legal Theory’ To Erase His Legacy, Law Professor Says

 According to the columnist, the theory might be Biden’s “only practical option” to counter some of Trump’s last-minute appointments that stand in opposition to the politics of his forthcoming White House team.
 Although he acknowledged the possible damage it could do by expanding unilateral presidential authority, he suggested it might be the lesser of two evils compared to the possibility of “unaccountable government power in the hands of a rogue agency.”

-Trump refuses to concede to Biden and has been accused of attempting to hinder the Democrat’s transition.
+Trump has refused to concede to Biden and has been accused of attempting to hinder the Democrat’s transition.
 As The Inquisitr reported, the president has allegedly been sending officials to monitor Biden’s transition meetings.
-Although such presence is not unheard of, some experts allegedly believe that Trump’s team are attempting to slow the transition.
+Although such presence is not unheard of, some experts allegedly believe that Trump’s team is attempting to slow the transition.

 According to CNN, Trump is attempting to “sabotage” Biden’s presidency and could harm America’s economy and foreign policy in the process.
-The publication pointed to his firing of officials who oppose his election fraud narrative, alleged attempt to set foreign policy “fires” that the Democrat can’t put out, and purported opposition to the negotiation of a new coronavirus stimulus.
+The publication pointed to his firing of officials who oppose his election fraud narrative, his alleged attempt to set foreign policy “fires” that the Democrat can’t put out, and his purported opposition to the negotiation of a new coronavirus stimulus.